pierre-vigier/Perl6-Math-Matrix/README.md

 Because the list based, functional toolbox of Perl 6 is not enough to calculate matrices comfortably, there is a need for a dedicated data type.
 The aim is to provide a full featured of set structural and mathematical operations that integrate fully with the Perl 6 conventions.

-Matrices are readonly - all operations and functions do create new objects.
-All methods return readonly data or deep clones.
+Matrices are readonly - all operations and functions do create new matrix objects.
+All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
 In that sense the library is thread safe.

 All computation heavy properties will be calculated lazily and all below listed operators will be exported automatically.